core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * No mode of operation is mandatory to support.

 * Revised parameters of the Security Context, COSE object and external_aad.

+* Added public key of the Group Manager as key material and protected data.

 * Clarifications about message processing, especially notifications.